invidtiv/jcorp-nomad/README.md

 - **Case design**
   - Added clip/guard divots to thicken up thin walls.
 Still experimenting with aesthetics, feedback welcome. (at present I am not too happy with the look)

+- **Bug Fixes**
+  - Fixed the crashing behavior on large index opening in admin panel.
+  - Sometimes the index rescan when opening a tab can cause a crash, I am working on fixing this, but the new recovery system is pretty snappy for most devices. (if you are streaming you likely wont even notice someone crashed it)
+  - Fixed the SD bar not updating / file system size accuracy

 ### Known issues / caveats

 - Indexing is improved but **not final**, very large libraries may still expose edge cases.